I Married Wyatt Earp: Other invented sources

 Several Western researchers have uncovered a pattern in Boyer's publications of inventing not only sources but fictional individuals who supply insight and perspective into real events and people.
 Jack Burrows wrote that Boyer "has published three different memoirs telling how Wyatt Earp killed Ringo, all giving different stories".
-Boyers justified the three different stories as representing three different person's perspectives.
+Boyers justified the three different stories as representing three different people's perspectives.
 The Phoenix New Times reported in a lengthy investigative article that "Fiction appears to infuse much of his historical writings."

 Boyer's first book, An Illustrated History of Doc Holliday, was published in 1966.
 Boyer wrote ten years later that he purposefully attempted to mislead others.
 Bogus photos of 'Perry Mallon,' 'Johnny Tyler,' and Doc's cousin 'Mattie Holliday' were inserted into a fabricated story about Doc and Wyatt killing Mallon and Tyler in Colorado.
 The picture of Mattie Holliday was a photograph of Boyer's father's cousin.
 Boyer was also criticized for planting allegedly bogus letters that he said came from descendants of a Texas friend of Doc's called "Peanut," a pseudonym for an anonymous and unknown individual.

 Bob Palmquist, an attorney and avid Earp researcher, worked with Boyer for several years.
 He said that Boyer intended to write Wyatt Earp's Tombstone Vendetta as "...a novel in the style of a memoir as if somebody was actually telling the story, in this case Ted Ten Eyck".
 Boyer told other versions about the origins of Ted Ten Eyck, saying he had received a new manuscript from Earp family members, that the story was based on the unpublished memoir of a newspaper journalist who was present in Tombstone while the Earps were lawmen, and that he had used Ten Eyck as a literary device and the book was in the form of a "non-fiction novel".
 In a 1977 interview he altered his description of the newspaperman once again.
 He said, "I am Ten Eyck.
 I'm the literary artist that created the composite figure that I chose to call Ten Eyck."